Overview

 • Personal information or education records are not collected from preK-12 students.

-• Specific types of personal information are excluded from collection.
+• Specific types of personal information are not collected.

 • Unclear whether specific types of collected information are excluded from the privacy policy.